-- A. For general supplies and equipment purchased with a value exceeding \$100,000, see Tab Seven of the SHA Procedures Manual. - B. Contracting for Work (Labor & Materials) with a value exceeding \$100,000, see Tab Six of the SHA Procedures Manual. - C. Contracting for Work (Labor & Materials) with a value exceeding \$100,000, when the Scope of Work is unclear, see Tab Eight of the SHA Procedures Manual.
+- A. General supplies and equipment purchased with a value exceeding \$250,000. - B. Contracting for Work (Labor & Materials) with a value exceeding \$250,000. - C. Contracting for Work (Labor & Materials) with a value exceeding \$250,000, when the Scope of Work is unclear.

-9.3 Sealed Bids via Invitation to Bid (ITB)
+9.3 Sealed Bids via Invitation for Bid (IFB)

 - A. Description.
-Under sealed bids, SHA publicly solicits bids and a firm fixed-price contract (lump sum or unit price) is awarded to the responsible bidder whose bid, conforming to all the material terms and conditions of the ITB, is the lowest in price.
-Sealed bidding is the preferred method for procuring construction, supply, and non-complex service contracts in excess of \$100,000. - B. Alternate Bids.
+Under sealed bids, SHA publicly solicits bids, and a firm fixed-price contract (lump sum or unit price) is awarded to the responsible bidder whose bid, conforming to all the material terms and conditions of the IFB, is the lowest in price. - B. Alternate Bids.
 Staff should not request alternate bids, i.e., two different systems or types of projects.
-Instead, when necessary because of limited available funding, SHA may specify the most expensive system as the base bid and list deductive alternates in inverse priority order.
+Instead, when necessary, because of limited available funding, SHA may specify the most expensive system as the base bid and list deductive alternates in inverse priority order.
 Thus, in the case of limited funding, deductive alternates may be taken in numerical order as listed until the award can be made within available funds.